epctex-support/torrent-downloader/README.md

 - Maximum number of connections per torrent
 - Enabling/Disabling trackers
 - More detailed/visual messages about the progress
+- Better compression and memory consumption on actor

 ## Input Parameters